infumap/infumap/docs/cli.md

 For more information on configuring the Infumap web server, refer to [configuration.md](configuration.md).

+Searches from the user's home page mix exact title matches with semantic matches from the user's fragment vector index when `text_embedding_url` is configured and `indexes/fragments.sqlite3` has been built for that user.
+Searches scoped to a specific page or container currently use exact title matching only.

 Options:
 - **-s --settings (optional):** Path to a toml settings configuration file, or a directory containing `settings.toml`.
 If not specified and the `env_only` config value is not defined via an environment variable, `~/.infumap/settings.toml` will be used (and auto-created if it doesn't exist).